sbvol/SQLAlchemy/README.md

 # SQLAlchemy
-Exercise to demonstrate knowledge of SQLAlchemy
+Exercise to demonstrate knowledge of Flask SQLAlchemy, SQLlite and Python